rust-lang/prev.rust-lang.org/faq.md

 ### How can I iterate over a collection without moving/consuming it?

 The easiest way is by using the collection's `IntoIterator` implementation.
-Here is an example for `Vec`:
+Here is an example for `&Vec`:

 ```rust
 let v = vec![1,2,3,4,5];